Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

-\begin{lem} Let $U$ be a finitely generated group and let $L\leq U$ be a finite-index subgroup. \begin{enumerate} \item If $\Out(L)$ is boundary amenable, then $\Out(U)$ is boundary amenable. \item If $\Out(L)$ satisfies the Tits alternative, then $\Out(U)$ satisfies the Tits alternative.
-If $L$ is normal, has finitely generated centre, and $\Out(L)$ satisfies the Tits$^*$ alternative, then $\Out(U)$ satisfies the Tits$^*$ alternative. \item If $U$ and $\Out(L)$ are virtually torsion-free and have finite ${\rm vcd}$, and if $\Out(U)$ is virtually torsion-free, then $\Out(U)$ has finite ${\rm vcd}$. \item If $L$ is normal in $U$, if the centre of $L$ is finitely generated, if $\Out(L)$ is virtually torsion-free, and if $\Out(U)$ is residually finite, then $\Out(U)$ is virtually torsion-free. \end{enumerate} \end{lem} \begin{proof} For convenience, let $\mscr{P}$ denote any of the four properties under consideration: boundary amenability, the Tits$^*$ (or Tits) alternative, finiteness of vcd, virtual torsion-freeness.
+\begin{lem} Let $U$ be finitely generated and let $L\leq U$ be finite-index. \begin{enumerate} \item If $\Out(L)$ is boundary amenable, then $\Out(U)$ is boundary amenable. \item If $\Out(L)$ satisfies the Tits alternative, then so does $\Out(U)$.
+If $L$ is normal, has finitely generated centre, and $\Out(L)$ satisfies the Tits$^*$ alternative, then $\Out(U)$ satisfies the Tits$^*$ alternative. \item If $U$ and $\Out(L)$ are virtually torsion-free and have finite ${\rm vcd}$, and if $\Out(U)$ is virtually torsion-free, then $\Out(U)$ has finite ${\rm vcd}$. \item If $L$ is normal, the centre of $L$ is finitely generated, $\Out(L)$ is virtually torsion-free, and $\Out(U)$ is residually finite, then $\Out(U)$ is virtually torsion-free. \end{enumerate} \end{lem} \begin{proof} For convenience, let $\mscr{P}$ denote any of the properties under consideration: boundary amenability, the Tits$^*$ (or Tits) alternative, finiteness of vcd, virtual torsion-freeness.
 Let $K_L\leq\Aut(U)$ be the subgroup of automorphisms that fix $L$ pointwise.
-To begin with, we need to understand the structure of $K_L$.
-(Note that $K_L$ can be infinite, for instance when $U$ is the Klein bottle group and $L$ is its index--$2$ torus subgroup; see e.g.\ \cite{stackex2}.)

-{\bf Claim.} \emph{The group $K_L$ virtually embeds in a finite direct product $C\x\dots\x C$, where $C$ is the centre of a finite-index subgroup of $L$.
-In particular, $K_L$ is virtually abelian.}
+{\bf Claim.} \emph{The group $K_L$ virtually embeds in a finite product $C\x\dots\x C$, where $C$ is the centre of a finite-index subgroup of $L$.}